 SoFi Invest has only been on the scene for a few years, and caters to investors who want to invest but don't have a lot of extra cash to dump into an investment account.

-The broker’s fees are low compared to competitors, especially with its Automated Investing platform, and while it doesn’t offer access to more complicated securities like options or futures, there’s still plenty available for less experienced investors who are starting out.
+The broker's fees are low compared to competitors, especially with its Automated Investing platform, and while it doesn't offer access to some more complicated securities, like futures, there's still plenty available for less experienced investors who are starting out.